rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 **How to use this mental Model**:

 * Brain Storm/List out any reasons you can think of to event B to happen
-* Find out/Estimate the probability base rate of A is happening
+* Find out/Estimate the probability base rate of your believe(A is happening

 **Conditions:**